 The Emergency Medical Services Concentration combines the College's paramedic training program with core curriculum and advanced college coursework.
-The College awards 32 credits to those degree-seeking students who have successfully completed all 1704 hours of the paramedic program and have passed the Pennsylvania Department of Health Paramedic Certification Examination (see the Continuing Education section of this catalog).
+The College awards 34 or 35 (with completion of COL201 capstone seminar) credits to those degree-seeking students who have successfully completed all 1704 hours of the paramedic program and have passed the Pennsylvania Department of Health Paramedic Certification Examination (see the Continuing Education section of this catalog).